By Vanessa Wilson and Mark Cox, StorReduce

 Each StorReduce server stores index information on local storage and requires fast access to that data in order to achieve high throughput for deduplication.
 The amount of raw data a StorReduce server can handle depends on the amount of fast local storage available and the deduplication ratio achieved for the data.

 The StorReduce server treats local SSD or magnetic storage as ephemeral.
-All information stored in local storage is also sent to Google Cloud Storage and can be recovered later if required, as described in an upcoming section.
+All information stored in local storage is also sent to Cloud Storage and you can recover it later if required.

-The StorReduce server makes use of Google Cloud Storage to store the following types of data:
+The StorReduce server makes use of Cloud Storage to store the following types of data:

 - Deduplicated user data: Raw data is deduplicated using state-of-the-art algorithms and then compressed.